 It should be noted that all commercially available network configurations are used in content production use cases.
-However, they are not interchangeable, i.e., not all network configurations can meet the requirements of all use cases.
+However, they are not interchangeable, i.e. not all network configurations are capable of meeting the requirements of all use cases.
 This is illustrated in chapter 2 above where possible implementation of the three use cases are described as follows:

-Best-effort Traffic prioritisation Network slicing PNI-NPN SNPN

-Use case 1 ✓ ✓

-Use case 2 ✓ √(LiveU) √ ✓

-Use case 3 ✓ ✓ ✓
+Best-effort Traffic prioritisation Network slicing PNI-NPN SNPN Use case 1 ✓ $\checkmark$ Use case 2 ✓ ✓(LiveU) ✓ ✓ Use case 3 $\checkmark$ $\checkmark$ $\checkmark$